zwallace425/autocuration/README.md

 pipeline relative to the results from the previous pipeline.
 There are several precision, recall, and accuracy metrics that need to used to evaluate this pipeline, and a thorough evaluation of this pipeline performance with each of these metrics can be viewed in the notebook 'AnalyzeAccuracy.ipynb'.

+An original version of this pipeline used MAFFT instead of MUSCLE, so we include the performance results using MAFFT in this notebook.

 ## Pipeline Broken Down by Modules